Linuxfabrik/monitoring-plugins/check-plugins/conntrack/README.md

 since boot.
 A host that does not track connections at all is reported as OK, because there is no table that could fill up.
 Supports extended reporting via --lengthy.
-Alerts when the table usage leaves the warning or critical range, and when the kernel evicts entries, refuses to insert them or drops packets.
+Alerts when the table usage leaves the warning or critical range, when the kernel evicts an entry to make room in a full table, and when it drops packets faster than the thresholds allow.

 options:
   -h, --help            show this help message and exit